What is Conduit?

 Testing Webhooks

-Verify your endpoint without sending real mail using the Simulate action, or send a real test email through the SMTP gateway with swaks.
+Test your endpoint without real mail through the Simulate action.
+Or send a real test email through the SMTP gateway with swaks.

 Delivery Logs